 It is now more than 40 years since some countries introduced a policy wherein anti-D is offered to rhesus negative women who have given birth to a rhesus positive baby.
 In that time, a number of related developments have also occurred, and one of the most controversial of these is the recommendation in some areas that all rhesus negative women are offered anti-D once or twice (depending on the local policy) during their pregnancy.

-I first wrote this blog post in 2014 but the publication of even more recent research has meant that I wanted to take the opportunity to update it.
+I first wrote this blog post in 2014 but have updated it since the publication of even more recent research.

 Antenatal anti-D is controversial for a number of reasons.
 The chance of ‘silent’ sensitisation is low, which raises questions about the justifiability of prophylaxis, especially where there are potential side effects and risks for both mum and baby.
 There isn’t nearly enough research about how anti-D may affect the unborn baby.
 Moreover, a proportion of the women who receive antenatal anti-D do not need it because they are carrying a rhesus negative baby, and therefore the problem that anti-D is given to prevent simply didn’t exist in the first place for these women.
 In the UK, this proportion is estimated to be around a third of rhesus negative women (Finning et al 2008), although this figure will vary in other countries because the percentage of people who carry the rhesus factor varies according to ethnic origin.
 In simple terms, about 40,000 women in the UK each year receive a blood product that they do not need.